tom-seddon/beeblink/docs/fs.md

 drive and directory only apply to the current volume).
 You may use wildcards in the volume name, but it's an error if it matches more than one volume.

-This syntax is not supported as widely as maybe it should be.
-(For example, you can't change volume using `*DRIVE`.)
-But apart from that, files on other volumes are treated the same as files on the current volume.
-Aside from the inconvenient, verbose names there should be nothing particular to bear in mind when accessing them.

 ## Wildcard names